nesquena/wikipedia_search/Readme.markdown

     db['elephant'] # => { 'tf' => 11, 'df' => 4, 'doc_hash' => "{3=>6, 4=>1, 5=>1, 7=>3}" }
     db.close

-Using this system, we can easily access the data needed to perform cosine scoring on a query and return the relevant matching documents.
+Using this system, we can easily access the data needed to perform similarity scoring on a query and return the relevant matching documents.